-Our heart specialists employ the full range of medical and surgical advances to treats a broad range of problems with the heart chambers, heart valves, and major blood vessels, including atrial septal defect, bicuspid aortic valve, coarctation of the aorta, heart failure, arrhythmia, and patent foramen ovale.
+Our heart specialists employ the full range of medical and surgical advances to treat a broad range of problems with the heart chambers, heart valves, and major blood vessels, including atrial septal defect, bicuspid aortic valve, coarctation of the aorta, heart failure, arrhythmia, and patent foramen ovale.

-Maintain a regular heartbeat, prevent blood clots, improve your heart’s pumping ability, or lower your blood pressure.
+Medications may be used to maintain a regular heartbeat, prevent blood clots, improve your heart’s pumping ability, or lower your blood pressure.

 Open Heart Surgery